How to Build DSA Intuition: The Layer Nobody Trains

 Why grinding problems builds recognition but not construction ability

-How structural triggers in problem statements signal which pattern applie
+How structural triggers in problem statements signal which pattern applies

 How trained identification transfers to unseen problems automatically